wyattscarpenter/hyperpoker/README.md

 Styles are kind of like "fonts", but for playing cards.
 It would be misleading for me to call them "fonts" because cards typically also have printed text on them, which uses an actual font.
 TODO: I should figure out the precise taxonomy of playing card elements.
 Is style sub-pattern or a general term that includes pattern?
 Should I specify "art style"?
 "Look and feel"?
 "Dress"?

+Jokers usually have some wacky style chosen to express the individuality of the individual manifacturer.
+Sometimes they are identical or one is slightly different than the other (such as, being printed in color or having an extra logo) and might be higher or lower than the other in some card games that use them.
+They are usually based on jesters or clowns, but sometimes not.

 ##### Modern Linear
 I don't know the term (if there is one) for the minimalist-ornate style the modern english pattern commonly gets printed with.
 Did Bicycle invent it?
 Sadly their website is pretty uninterested in showing samples.
 In the interest of clarity I'm going to call this very-popular card style "Modern Linear" (I won't consistently capitalize it, but it is a proper noun, my name for this particular style).
 I love modern linear.
 The other styles are ok, but I modern linear is like crack to me.
 In this document I will repeated muse about creating a full, french-suited, english-patterned, generalized hyper-poker deck, in modern linear style, which I would then place into the public domain.